paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md

 **(e) Floodplain management plans**

-(1) **In general** — As a condition of receipt of assistance under this section, an eligible subrecipient shall demonstrate that a floodplain management plan to reduce the impacts of future flood events in the area protected by the project—
+(1) **In general** — As a condition of receipt of assistance under this section, an eligible subrecipient shall demonstrate that a floodplain management plan to reduce the impacts of future flood events from a controlled or uncontrolled release from the dam or management of water levels in the area impacted by the dam—

+  (A) for a removal—

+    (i) is in place; and

+    (ii) identifies areas that would be impacted by the removal of the dam and includes a communication and outreach plan for the project and the impact of the project on the affected communities; or

+  (B) for a project not including removal—

-  (A) is in place; or
+    (i) is in place; or

-  (B) will be—
+    (ii) will be—

-    (i) developed not later than 2 years after the date of execution of a project agreement for assistance under this section; and
+      (I) developed not later than 2 years after the date of execution of a project agreement for assistance under this section; and

-    (ii) implemented not later than 2 years after the date of completion of construction of the project.
+      (II) implemented not later than 2 years after the date of completion of construction of the project.

+(2) **Requirement** — In the case of a plan for a removal, the Administrator may not impose any additional requirements or conditions other than the requirements in paragraph (1)(A).

-(2) **Inclusions** — A plan under paragraph (1) shall address—
+(3) **Inclusions** — A plan under paragraph (1)(B) shall address—

-  (A) potential measures, practices, and policies to reduce loss of life, injuries, damage to property and facilities, public expenditures, and other adverse impacts of flooding in the area protected by the project;
+  (A) potential measures, practices, and policies to reduce loss of life, injuries, damage to property and facilities, public expenditures, and other adverse impacts of flooding in the area protected or impacted by the dam;

   (B) plans for flood fighting and evacuation; and

   (C) public education and awareness of flood risks.

-(3) **Plan criteria and technical support** — The Administrator, in consultation with the Board, shall provide criteria, and may provide technical support, for the development and implementation of floodplain management plans prepared under this subsection.
+(4) **Plan criteria and technical support** — The Administrator, in consultation with the Board, shall provide criteria, and may provide technical support, for the development and implementation of floodplain management plans prepared under this subsection.

 **(f) Priority system** The Administrator, in consultation with the Board, shall develop a risk-based priority system for use in identifying eligible high hazard potential dams for which grants may be made under this section.